Markus Rinderspacher: Public offices and functions

-Rinderspacher is Chairman of the board of trustees of the foundation Wings of Hope Deutschland, a member of the board of trustees of the Ludwig Maximilian University of Munich, the Academy for Political Education in Tutzing, the Bavarian People's Foundation, the Munich Forum for Islam (MFI) and the Georg von Vollmar Academy, Bavarian Philharmonic and the hospice service DaSein e.
+Rinderspacher is chairman of the board of trustees of the foundation Wings of Hope Deutschland, a member of the board of trustees of LMU Munich, the Academy for Political Education in Tutzing, the Bavarian People's Foundation, the Munich Forum for Islam (MFI) and the Georg von Vollmar Academy, Bavarian Philharmonic and the hospice service DaSein e.
 V., Konzerthaus München and a member of the parliamentary advisory board of the Bundesverband eMobilität.
 He is deputy chairman of the Bavarian State Working Group Malihilfe e.
 V., a member of the board of the European Academy Bavaria e.
 V. and the Munich Europe Conference e.
 V.

 From 2008 to 2010 and from 2013 to 2018, Rinderspacher was elected by the Bavarian State Parliament as a member of the Bavarian Media Council, the broadcasting supervisory body of the Bavarian State Office for New Media.

 Constitutional complaints

 At Rinderspacher's behest, the Bavarian state government received a reprimand from the Constitutional Court in June 2011.
 The SPD Bavaria parliamentary group wanted access to the so-called resonance studies and only obtained it when it took legal action.
 The Bavarian Constitutional Court finally ruled that the CSU-led state government should have informed the parliament about the content of the studies upon request.
-By refusing to provide various pieces of information, the opposition's right to information had been fundamentally violated and the constitution had been infringed.
+By refusing to provide various pieces of information, the opposition's right to information had been fundamentally violated, and the constitution had been infringed.
 The Bavarian Supreme Court of Auditors (ORH) had already sharply reprimanded the State Chancellery.
 It had, in an inadmissible manner, mixed government and party interests in the resonance studies.

 In May 2014, Rinderspacher was again successful before the Bavarian Constitutional Court.
 The judges ruled that the questions submitted by the SPD regarding the so-called family affair within the Seehofer cabinet had to be answered.

 In November 2016, the Bavarian Constitutional Court once again upheld Rinderspacher's complaint in its entirety and declared the regulations on so-called referendums to be incompatible with the Bavarian Constitution.

 In December 2019, Rinderspacher achieved another partial victory with his lawsuit against the Bavarian Integration Act, which he had filed two years earlier as chairman of the Bavarian SPD parliamentary group.
 The Bavarian Constitutional Court deemed individual provisions to be unconstitutional.